jamesapcooper/jamesapcooper.github.io-src/content/resume.md

 **Interned with Trinity Presbyterian Church in Hinsdale, Illinois (September 2018—**

-- Taught adult Sunday school course on ethics
+- Taught adult Sunday school courses on ethics and reading scripture
 - Met regularly with the pastor to discuss ministry philosophy and practice
+- Preached on occasion

 **Led weekly small group at Kirk of the Hills Presbyterian Church in St. Louis, Missouri (October 2016—April 2017).**